indexedzoom/argc/README.md

 Now argc should be able to run from anywhere.

 # Usage
 Argc is a simple program that prints out the arguments given and the amount of arguments in total.
-For more usage on linux (I don't know for other platforms), use a command as an argument and surround it in \`  \`.
-E.g:    argc \`ls\`.
+For more usage on linux (I don't know for other platforms), use a command as an argument and surround it in \`\`.

+# Example
+`argc \`ls\``